GardenGroupUO/Geoffrey-R-Weal-PhD-Thesis/README.md

 ### Appendix D: Appendix for Chapter 5

-* Model Clusters that were used for testing the performance of various local optimisers in ASE
+* Model Clusters that were used for testing the performance of various local optimisers in ASE, as well as the structures they optimised to after various local optimisations.

 ## Videos on Youtube